amundsen-io/amundsen/GOVERNANCE.md

   - Adding lineage features
   - Dashboards integration

-Some changes do not require an RFC:
+Some changes do not require a RFC:

 - Reorganizing or refactoring code or documentation
 - Improvements that tackle objective quality criteria (speedup, better browser support)